Steps to Hiring your First Employee in Vermont

 The employer does not typically submit Form W-4 to the IRS but will keep a copy on file.

 See IRS’s Publication 15 – Employer Tax Guide for more information on federal withholding.

 Step 4 – New Hire Reporting

-Employers are required to report newly hired employees and re-hired employees with the Vermont Department of Labor within 10 days of their hire or rehire date.
+Employers are required to report newly hired employees and re-hired employees (separated from the employer for at least 60 consecutive days) with the Vermont Department of Labor.
+Reports of a new hire are required within 10 days from the first date of employment or rehire.

 Step 5 – Payroll Taxes